rumq/java-corejava-book/pages/v1ch06InterfacesLamddaInnetClasses.md

 See the examples in [PredicateTest](../book-code/corejava/v1ch06/pawarv/PredicateTest.java) and [PredicateAndTest](../book-code/corejava/v1ch06/pawarv/PredicateAndTest.java)

 The Supplier interface is a functional interface that takes no parameters and returns an object.
-It has a default method `andThen` that takes another Supplier and returns a new Supplier that returns the result of the first Supplier followed by the result of the second Supplier.

 See the examples in [SupplierTest](../book-code/corejava/v1ch06/pawarv/SupplierTest.java).